Interesting & Fun Facts About Gdansk to inspire your Baltic Sea visit

 Did You Know- 10 Interesting & Fun Facts About Gdansk

-Looking for some inspiration for planning your visit to Gdansk, here are a few facts that might lead you on a right path of unforgettable memories made in this strikingly colorful Hanseatic port town, the incubator of the Polish trade union movement, Gdansk certainly has the most compelling history.
+Looking for some inspiration for planning your visit to Gdansk, here are a few facts that might lead you on the right path of unforgettable memories made in this strikingly colorful Hanseatic port town, the incubator of the Polish trade union movement, Gdansk certainly has the most compelling history.

 - Gdansk was once part of Germany, after World War II the city became part of Poland.